 April 20, 2017

-Make recycling part of company culture.
 Today, every organization and individual must do their part to protect the environment.
-Find out what recycling services are provided in your municipality.
-Get the proper bins for collecting materials that can be freely recycled such as plastic, cans, and cardboard while putting a more secure program in place for paper, hard drives, and e-waste.
+Find out what corporate recycling solutions are provided in your municipality.
+Get the proper bins for collecting materials that can be freely recycled such as plastic, cans, and cardboard while putting a more secure recycling program in place for paper, hard drives, and e-waste.

-Implement a Shred-it all Policy.
 The risk of making a mistake with confidential information or having poor judgment is reduced when a company policy stipulates that all documents must be destroyed when they are no longer needed.
-A Shred-it all Policy can help simplify secure paper recycling.
+A Shred-it all Policy can help simplify secure paper recycling at your office.

 Train all employees about the role everyone plays in sustainability and information security.
 Use newsletters and other communications, and post reminder flyers and other signage.
 Share the rewards of recycling efforts too.